-As business begins to return to normal, many professionals are turning to Account-Based Marketing as a way to more effectively bring in revenue.
-This has led many to raise questions about Account-Based Marketing.
-When implemented correctly, it’s able to transform an organization and allow them to easily reach their growth goals.
+As revenue stabilizes in the new normal, many teams are turning to Account-Based Marketing as a way to more effectively target demand and close more deals.
+When implemented correctly, ABM can transform an organization and empower them to reach their growth goals with confidence.

-Our very own Natalia Kochem, Director of SaaS Growth Advisory Practice, and Adrian Barek recently spoke about the Demand Unit Waterfall and answered a number of questions regarding it.
-We’ve outlined the top 5 questions you may have and provided answers based on our years of client interactions.
+Our very own Natalia Kochem, Director of SaaS Growth Advisory Practice, and Adrian Barek, VP of Partnerships, recently spoke about the power of the Demand Unit Waterfall for growth-minded SaaS companies.
+We’ve outlined the top 5 questions we received and provided answers based on years of working with revenue operations leaders.

-For targeted accounts we recommend if that if an account already exists in your system, go ahead and convert all leads at that company into contacts.
-If you don’t have accounts in your system, you probably want to do some manual due diligence on non-targeted accounts to see if they should become accounts.
-Some companies prefer this combination of a manual and automated approach.
+For targeted accounts, if an Account already exists in your system, go ahead and convert all Leads at that company into Contacts.
+If you don’t have those Account records created in your system, you’ll probably want to do some manual due diligence on non-targeted companies to see if they should become Accounts.

-Other clients prefer to automate all conversion without any manual oversight.
-This involves having their system do the due diligence on its own, flagging opportunities in error reports if a lead didn’t meet the criteria to make an account.
-Some do a hybrid model, they still use leads so the BDR team can work them for non-targeted accounts.
-There is not a one size fit all but specific companies may have needs that make one method more appropriate.
+Many clients prefer to automate all conversion without any manual oversight.
+This requires having their system evaluate pre-determined criteria on its own, and then flagging Opportunities in error reports if a Lead didn’t meet the criteria to create an Account.
+Others follow a hybrid model: they still use Leads so the BDR team can work them for non-targeted accounts.
+There is not a one size fit all, but specific companies may have needs that make one method more appropriate.
 If you’re wondering which approach is right for you, leave a comment below or reach out to our team!

-For people that want to get started, 70-200 target accounts may be a good place to begin.
+For people that want to get started, 70-200 target Accounts may be a good place to begin.
 This will depend again on your industry as well as how large your sales and marketing teams are.
-You may also have preferences in how many accounts you would like to give to each salesperson to balance optimal coverage and account penetration.
+You may also have preferences in how many Accounts you would like to assign to each salesperson to balance optimal coverage and account penetration.

 Sign up for weekly OpFocus blog updates!